thoughtbot/maybe_haskell/release/maybe_haskell.md

 ### The second Functor law

-The second law has to do with order of operations, it states:
+The second law has to do with order of operations.
+It states:

 ```haskell
 fmap (f . g) == fmap f . fmap g